mehhdiii/OOP-Game-City-Builder-CS-224-Spring-2020/README.md

 Be the game changer of your very own city as you design and create a sustainable metropolis in this world defaced by global warming.

+## Demonstration Video
+Video can be found at: https://youtu.be/6U7HFlrmCiE
 ## Abstract

 Amidst the global crisis of climate change, there is little to no chance of having